Ashwagandha benefits as illustrated by plant parts

 5. Enhancing physical performance.
 In males, 300mg (up to 600mg) daily extract for 8 weeks resulted in increased muscle strength and size.
 There was also a fat percentage improvement.
 These findings are supported by a more recent study- Mateusz sprengel 2025

 6. Reduction of blood sugars.
-A dosage of 1200mg daily for 1 month in schizophrenic patients determined that there was an effect of decrease in triglycerides and fasting blood sugars.
-The latest in vivo studies in rats supporting this- Chethan kumar 2025
+A dosage of 1200 mg daily for 1 month in schizophrenic patients determined that there was an effect of decrease in triglycerides and fasting blood sugars.
+The latest in vivo studies in rats supports this.

 7. Helping relieve symptoms of hypothyroidism.
-A 300mg twice-daily extract of 5% withanolide in adults achieved an improvement in t3 and t4 levels.
+A 300mg twice-daily extract of 5% withanolide in adults achieved an improvement in T3 and T4 levels.
 The treatment was performed over a course of 8 weeks.
-Ashok kumar 2017

 Ashwagandha can be used as: